Date

 Statute of limitations on debt in Quebec

-If you’ve taken out a small personal loan of $500 in Québec and haven’t come up with the cash yet, it’s worthwhile to avoid acknowledging the debt until the province’s unique three-year statute of limitations has passed.
+If you’ve borrowed a small personal loan of $500 in Québec and haven’t come up with the cash yet, and the debtor hasn’t acknowledged it for nearly three years, then it may be i worthwhile to avoid acknowledging the debt until the province’s three-year statute of limitations has passed.
 This way you can settle it without legal action.
+The best course of action still remains to pay off a debt in full.

 What if I don’t pay my debt?
 Does debt really expire?